eProsima/Fast-DDS-docs/docs/advanced.rst

 Subscribing to Discovery Topics
 -------------------------------

-As specified in the Built-In protocols section, the Participant or RTPS Participant has a series of meta-data endpoints for use during the discovery process.
+As specified in the :ref:`discovery` section, the Participant or RTPS Participant has a series of meta-data endpoints for use during the discovery process.
 It is possible to create a custom listener that listens to the Endpoint Discovery Protocol meta-data.
 This allows you to create your own network analysis tools.